 Deploying Traditional WAN is not only complex but expensive and requires additional support as well.
-On the other hand, SDWAN is easy to deploy application which reduces not only cost but also provides visibility and network-wide access control.
-The key aspect of the SD-WAN technology is that it helps to communicate with all network endpoints, with no additional protocols or mechanisms.
+On the other hand, SDWAN is easy to deploy an application which reduces not only cost but also provides visibility and network-wide access control.
+The key aspect of SD-WAN technology is that it helps to communicate with all network endpoints, with no additional protocols or mechanisms.

 Security in SD-WAN

 Security is one of the major advantages of SD-WAN.
 The basic preferences of all the companies in network architecture are security, protocol, and orchestration.
-SD-WAN caters to all three preferences through a secure connectivity.
+SD-WAN caters to all three preferences through secure connectivity.
 Apart from security, companies also benefit from end-to-end encryptions throughout the network, including the internet.
-This ensures all devices connected to the network are securely authenticated and the all communications happening are secured on the cloud.
+This ensures all devices connected to the network are securely authenticated and all communications happening are secured on the cloud.

 Different types of SD-WAN Architecture

 The different types of SD-WAN architecture are Internet-based SD-WAN, MPLS-based SD-WAN, and Premises-based SD-WAN.